joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

   is easy.
 Finding people whose names end with 'Ax' is hard.

+# Indexing the ORDER BY Clause

+Proper index for the `ORDER BY` clause is straightforward.

 # Indexing the GROUP BY Clause

 # Indexing the JOIN Clause

-# Indexing the ORDER BY Clause